SophieMcFarlane/musiconWebsite/README.md

 # musiconWebsite
-Website based on a music shop using Handlebars,js
+Website based on a music shop using Handlebars.js

+To run simply download the repository and open index.html on your chosen browser